 With smart financing, paying your property tax becomes convenient in many ways.
 Keep in mind, it is important to research the financing options available to you and go with the one that makes the most sense for you.

-First Republic's Personal Line of Credit rises up as a strong contender as it offers low fixed rates of 2.25%-3.50% APR, with discounts¹.
+First Republic's Personal Line of Credit rises up as a strong contender as it offers low fixed rates.
 It also offers the benefit of interest-only payments, wherein you only pay interest on what you draw for in the first two years, and repay the full loan with term options that best suit your financial goals.

 In addition, a First Republic Personal Line of Credit can be used to finance your current and upcoming income taxes, keeping your cash savings untouched.